My guitar collection - Acoustics

 Strings:

-This is my second ukulele.
-But why?
+When was this beauty built?
+This archived table of serial numbers from 2024 unfortunately is limited to concerts and tenors built between their introduction in 2009 and 2012.
+Clearly it had to be from well before July 2017 with Bill’s signature present on the sticker.
+Sending a message to Collings’ customer support revealed this UT1 is from September 2015, about a year before regular production of ukuleles ceased.
+But why a second ukulele in the first place?
 The simple answer can be found in the string set used on this one.
 Yes, it has a wound low-G just to compliment my more traditional UT1K.
 And here came the pleasant surprise.
 I thought I would be the one to have to make the potential slight slot modification to seat a wound low-G. But no. When I opened the case, this beauty already happened to be setup with my desired set.
-The Collings Ukulele FAQ webpage states no modification is needed as long as the wound low-G has a diameter of .70mm or less.
-The Aquila Nylgut 15U set (G-C-E-A: .70mm-1.00mm-.84mm-.67mm) meets that requirement.
-The table of serial numbers on the same FAQ unfortunately is limited to tenors built in 2012 or before.
-But extrapolating the rate of production leads me to believe this beauty is from 2015, about a year before regular production of ukuleles ceased.
-Clearly it is from well before July 2017 with Bill’s signature present on the sticker.
-Unfortunately, Collings ukuleles are rather rare with regular production only between 2009-2016, even though there was an additional run of UC1K and UT1K ukuleles built in 2021.
+The same 2024 archived Collings Ukulele FAQ webpage as above states no modification is needed as long as the wound low-G has a diameter of .70mm or less.
+However, after navigating to SETUP and expanding the ‘Can I add a low “G” string to my ukulele?’ section on the current Ukulele FAQ, the text is a bit wordier and confirms an Aquila Nylgut AQ-15U set (G-C-E-A: .70mm-1.00mm-.84mm-.67mm) meets that diameter requirement.
+Unfortunately, Collings ukuleles are rather rare with regular production only between 2009-2016, even though there was an additional run of UC1K and UT1K ukuleles built in the late-2019 to 2021 time frame.
 The Southern Ukulele Store in Southbourne, England has a YouTube channel I can highly recommend.
-I do not exactly recall what episode it was, but I do remember the host mentioning, almost as an aside, how great that one Collings uke passing through the store was.
+I do not exactly recall what episode it was, but I do remember the host mentioning, almost as an aside, how great that one Collings ukulele passing through the store was.
 And I have to concur though fully realizing I landed on this brand for a very particular reason.
 Still, there is not much else to say about these instruments than that they are just amazingly well built which in turn reflects itself in their playability and the richness of their sound.

 The story behind this guitar